ntaraujo/ntaraujo/README.md

   <img src="https://badges.pufler.dev/years/ntaraujo" alt="Years"></a>
 </p>

 What a pleasure!
-Feel at home, here you will find some personal projects I've been developing in my journey.
+Feel at home, here you will find some personal projects I've been developing in my journey

 ### 🌱 What I've done